-Now then, we know what happened with Saul.
-Saul rebelled against God, lost the kingdom, God raised up David-a man after His own heart who was a shepherd boy, by the way.
-And David served God with all of his heart and he was sitting one day-now let's come to 2-Samuel, the seventh chapter (pg 419).
-Now here we have another phase where then the priesthood part is going to transits from a tabernacle to a temple.
-You see, men always like to have a plan to present to God that they ask God's blessing on.
-And sometimes God will bless it, but the inherent problems are always there just like it was when they first selected the king.
-And of all the kings, there was not one-NOT ONE-even David. who was totally faithful and righteous through his whole lifetime.
-And none of the kings of the ten tribes of Israel were faithful whatsoever.
+We know what happened with Saul.
+Saul rebelled against God, lost the kingdom, God raised up David-a man after His own heart-who was a shepherd boy, by the way.
+David served God with all of his heart and he was sitting one day.

+2-Sam.
+7-here we have another phase where the priesthood part is going to transits from a tabernacle to a temple.
+Men always like to have a plan to present to God that they ask God's blessing on.
+Sometimes God will bless it, but the inherent problems are always there just like it was when they first selected the king.
+Of all the kings, there was not one, not even David, who was totally faithful and righteous through his whole lifetime.
+None of the kings of the ten tribes of Israel were faithful whatsoever.
 But let's see where then David wanted to do something for God.
 He wanted to build a temple.

-Let's read it here, 2-Samuel 7:1: "And it came to pass when the king dwelt in his house, and when the LORD had given him rest round about from all his enemies, The king said to Nathan the prophet, 'See now, I dwell in a house of cedar, but the ark of God dwells within curtains.'...
-[Because he had the Ark brought up to Jerusalem and he put it in a special tent within his house.
-And David had special direct access to God coming before the tent where the Ark was; and he had Asaph and the Levities and priests to minister there, so David was not a priest.
+2-Samuel 7:1: "And it came to pass when the king dwelt in his house, and when the LORD had given him rest round about from all his enemies, the king said to Nathan the prophet, 'See now, I dwell in a house of cedar, but the Ark of God dwells within curtains" (vs 1-2).

+He had the Ark brought up to Jerusalem and he put it in a special tent within his house.
+David had special direct access to God coming before the tent where the Ark was; and he had Asaph and the Levities and priests to minister there, so David was not a priest.
 He didn't do any of the attending to the rituals or the sacrifices or the incense offerings or anything like that.
-And also, all the Psalms that David wrote, he gave to Asaph-and Asaph was the one who took them and cataloged them.
-You can read of that in the commentary of How God Preserved the Old Testament.
+Also, all the Psalms that David wrote, he gave to Asaph, and Asaph was the one who took them and cataloged them.
+You can read of that in Appendix U (The Holy Bible in It's Original Faithful Version): Ways God Order. \boldsymbol{A} Communicated to the Biblical Writers, and how He preserved the Old Testament.

-So Nathan comes to David and David says, "... 'the ark of God dwells within curtains.'
-Then Nathan said to the king, 'Go, do all that is in your heart, for the LORD is with you.'....
-[This is before his sin with Bathsheba] ...
-And it came to pass that night the word of the LORD came to Nathan saying, 'Go and tell My servant David, "Thus says the LORD, 'Shall you build Me a house for My dwelling?
-For I have not dwelt in a house since the day that I brought up the children out of Egypt until this day, but have walked in a tent, and in a tabernacle....
-[And there are great lessons to be learned from a tent or tabernacle.
-And that is: that's temporary.
-And the ultimate solution is not complete until Rev. 21 & 22 with New Jerusalem.
-So nevertheless, because his heart was right, God said He'd let him do it.] ...
-For I have not dwelt in a house since the day that I brought up the children out of Egypt until this day, but have walked in a tent, and in a tabernacle.
-In all places in which I have walked with all the children of Israel, did I spea k a word with any of the tribes of Israel, those whom I commanded to feed My people Israel, saying, "Why do you not build Me a house of cedars?"" (vs 2-7).
+Nathan comes to David and David says, "...the Ark of God dwells within curtains.'
+Then Nathan said to the king, 'Go, do all that is in your heart, for the LORD is with you.'... [this is before David's sin with Bathsheba] ...And it came to pass that night the Word of the LORD came to Nathan saying, 'Go and tell My servant David, "Thus says the LORD, 'Shall you build Me a house for My dwelling?
+For I have not dwelt in a house since the day that I brought up the children out of Egypt until this day, but have walked in a tent, and in a tabernacle" (vs 2-6).

+There are great lessons to be learned from a tent or tabernacle; it's temporary.
+The ultimate solution is not complete until Rev. 21 & 22 with New Jerusalem.
+So nevertheless, because his heart was right, God said He'd let him do it.